Muschamp Rd

 Career Development Center

 I was originally and continually refused access to the Career Development Center.
 Furthermore although there are many more recruiters than seem to come to Sauder, finding out when they are coming is very difficult for non-Chinese speakers.
 I am still in the process of finding out exactly where this information is posted and I'm never heard back from Sauder on why I could not use career services at Tsinghua.
 Also the Career Center is heavily geared towards Chinese students, you need spoken and written Mandarin, they send out announcements in Mandarin to your Tsinghua email address.
-They have a website which has an English version, however the English version seems to be about a year behind the Chinese version!
-Another unofficial/official communication channel is the class discussion forum.
-This is different than the course discussion forum.
+They may still have a website which has an English version, however the English version always seems to be behind the Chinese version! nother unofficial/official communication channel was the class discussion forum.
+Now I imagine everything is on WeChat.
 Each course you take will have it's own website similar to WebCT, however each MBA class (2002, 2003, 2003 Executive, 2003 Part Time etc.) will have its own discussion area.
-And on top of that there is something known as the Tsinghua BBS MBA Base.
-These discussion forums are primary geared towards Chinese speakers and even their existence is not common knowledge among exchange students.
+And on top of that there was something known as the Tsinghua BBS MBA Base.
+These discussion forums are primary geared towards Chinese speakers and even their existence was not common knowledge among exchange students.

 Tsinghua Email Address